Pineda Palace: History

-During the Spanish Civil War, the building was undamaged, but the flood of 1957 harmed the building seriously.
-In 1980 the Generalitat Valenciana purchased the palace and in 1992 it was restored.
-The palace was restored by Vicente González Móstoles and Alejandro Pons Romaní from 1990 to 1992.
+While the Spanish Civil War, left the building undamaged, the flood of 1957 harmed the building seriously.
+In 1980 the Generalitat Valenciana purchased the palace and it was restored by Vicente González Móstoles and Alejandro Pons Romaní from 1990 to 1992.

 Structure and style

 The neoclassical façade consists of two floors of balconies, built with reddish-toned brick.
-It is characterized by its symmetry, flanked by two small towers, and ind whose center is a door lintelled.
-On which stands the coat of arms of the Pineda.
+It is characterized by its symmetry, flanked by two small towers, and a central door with a lintel hosting the coat of arms of the Pineda.
 The shield is currently very damaged, although you can still distinguish the date of 1732, the supposed year of foundation of the building.
 It also highlights the legend written in the Filacteria of the shield, with the charge and the name of the holder.
 The plant of the building is approximately rectangular, whose measures are 23 x 34 meters.
 It consists of a hallway, mezzanine, two floors and attic.
 It also has a back garden, built later, which is currently the terrace of the cafeteria.
 The building has undergone several renovations during its history, such as changes in the walls for the adequacy of its use as a school, and as the turret attached to the rear facade.

 In the garden area outside the palace there is a sculpture by the painter Joan de Joanes.